Coalfire-CF/terraform-azurerm-region-setup/README.md

 ## Description

 This module creates basic Azure resources that are foundational to environment set up in a specific Azure region.
 It is the second step in deploying the [Coalfire-Azure-RAMPpak](https://github.com/Coalfire-CF/Coalfire-Azure-RAMPpak) FedRAMP Framework.
+Learn more at [Coalfire OpenSource](https://coalfire.com/opensource).

 ### Dependencies